 Decorative graphic

-Students and other HUHS patients seeking vaccine referral or evaluation for suspected monkeypox infection or exposure should contact HUHS at (617) 495-5711 for phone assessment and instructions.
+Students and other HUHS patients seeking vaccine referral or evaluation for suspected mpox infection or exposure should contact HUHS at (617) 495-5711 for phone assessment and instructions.

 What Are the Symptoms?